MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/enhanced-tracking.md

 ### Tracking Databases
  The process and message activities save tracking metadata in the BAMPrimaryImport [!INCLUDE[btsSQLServerNoVersion](../../includes/btssqlservernoversion-md.md)] database.
 In this database, tables whose names start with the prefix "bam_Process" store process-activity tracking data, and tables whose names start with the prefix "bam_Message" store message-activity tracking data.
 Each separate process or message activity has a single record corresponding to it in the tables.
 Information about the two activities, and metadata tracking, is included in metadata tables whose names start with the prefix "bam_Metadata".

  You can consume the data in the BAMPrimaryImport tracking database using the following views.
-These and other views are available in the [!INCLUDE[btsCoName](../../includes/btsconame-md.md)][!INCLUDE[btsSQLServerNoVersion](../../includes/btssqlservernoversion-md.md)] node of the [!INCLUDE[btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)] Management Console.
+These and other views are available in the Microsoft [!INCLUDE[btsSQLServerNoVersion](../../includes/btssqlservernoversion-md.md)] node of the [!INCLUDE[btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)] Management Console.

 |Tracking View|Data|
 |-------------------|----------|